강의

 • A database that doesn't even support JOIN?

-Why should you learn ✒️
+Why you should learn ✒️

 What you will learn in this course ✏️

-1. mongoDB Basic Usage - CRUD
+1. MongoDB Basic Usage - CRUD

 2. mongoDB Atlas - Deploying a Managed Cloud Database